iqb-berlin/testcenter/docs/pages/installation-prod.md

 **It is strongly advised to at least change the password under "System-Admin".**

 ## Configuration
-Settings can be manipulated in the file `.env`.
+Settings can be manipulated in the file `.env.prod`.
+Check after every update of the testcenter version, whether new configurations have been added to the `.env.prod-template` file, and consider adding them to your `.env.prod` file.

 ### TLS
 TLS Certificates can be managed manually or via a ACME provider like "Let's Encrypt" or "Sectigo".